 Attachment C - Glossary

-Class I Watercourse: A water body featuring domestic water supplies on-site or within 100 feet downstream of the operations area; or a stream channel where fish are always or seasonally present on-site, including habitat to sustain fish migration and spawning.
+Class I Watercourse: A water body featuring domestic water supplies on-site or within 100 feet downstream of the operations area or a stream channel where fish are always or seasonally present on-site, including habitat to sustain fish migration and spawning.
 Class I watercourses generally relate to a perennial watercourse, having flowing water year-round during a typical year, a water table located above the streambed for most of the year, and groundwater being the primary source of water for stream flow, supplemented by stormwater runoff.

 Class II Watercourse: A water body where fish are always or seasonally present off-site within 1000 feet downstream, and/or has aquatic habitat for non-fish species.
 Excludes Class III waters that are tributaries to Class I waters.
 Class II watercourses generally relate to an intermittent watercourse, having flowing water present periodically during the year when groundwater provides water for stream flow.
 During dry periods, intermittent watercourses may not have flowing water, and stormwater is a supplemental source of water for stream flow.